Open Source ESB - The Best Choice for SOA

 These factors are what enable these companies to ride out the huge cost and risk outlay associated with traditional top-down SOA.
 Rip and replace means no worrying about legacy integration.
 Cash and developers to spare, combined with strong hiring pipelines, provide the efforts with a comprehensive safety net, much more maneuvering room when choosing solutions, and a possible means of speeding up progress if the initiative begins to lag.
 Even given these benefits, many organizations commonly presented as SOA success stories still experienced a great degree of difficulty when they tried to roll out their new architectures, due to lack of understanding at the user level and all-at-once deployment without adequate testing.

 Open Source ESB - Enabling Effective Bottom-Up SOA

 While some organizations may have the time and money to make a big risky bet on top-down SOA, the majority of organizations do not.
 Furthermore, many organizations that are in a position to try a traditional approach are wisely hesitant to proceed, given the extremely low success rate of the top-down SOA model.

-Open source ESB integration platforms such as Mule ESB solve the strategic problems of SOA by enabling a new approach - SOA from the bottom up.
+Open source ESB integration platforms such as Mule as an ESB solve the strategic problems of SOA by enabling a new approach - SOA from the bottom up.
 Open Source ESB means all the power of a proprietary integration platform, but without the price tag, and including all the benefits of open source - visibility into the source code, extensibility, modularity, and a focus on real-world integration problems.

-Using Mule ESB, your development team can:
+Using Mule as an ESB, your development team can:

 Start building lightweight, robust SOA-minded projects right away, using only the components they need